-But it turns out I feel pretty positive about my mid-30’s.
+But it turns out I’m feeling pretty positive about my mid-30’s.
 It’s brought on a bit of an epiphany that was triggered by the thoughts and feelings which motivated me to write this post a few months ago.
 So, pals, let me tell you: I’m content.
-In my 30’s I finally know that I don’t have to prove anything to anyone any more and it’s freeing af.
+In my 30’s I can definitively tell you that I know that I don’t have to prove anything to anyone any more and it’s freeing af.

 That may sound like an arbitrary statement, but it’s the simplest way I can think of putting it.
-Throughout my teens and 20’s I constantly felt like I had something to prove: I’m a woman but I’m cool I’m not like other women.
-I’m poor but I’m not trapped I’m clever I can get out of here.
-I live in a volatile home but I’m strong I stay to protect everyone else.
-I’m in a shitty relationship but it’s okay we’re both a mess we’re meant for each other.
+Throughout my teens and 20’s I constantly felt like I was making excuses, justifying myself, and had something to prove: I’m a woman but I’m cool I’m ‘not like other women’.
+I’m poor but I’m not trapped here I’m clever I can get out.
+I’m in a shitty relationship but it’s okay we’re both a mess we’re meant for each other it’s *so* romantic.

-I *wish* I could go back and have a word with myself: stop explaining, stop trying to prove yourself, you matter just as you are – but I’m proud that I got through it all.
+I wish I could go back and have a word with myself: stop accepting shit, stop explaining, stop trying to prove yourself, you matter just as you are – but I’m proud that grew and learned and, ultimately, I got through it all.
 I’ve also learned that it’s okay to take as long as you need to unpack shitty experiences and ways of thinking and put your house back in order, so to speak.
-I regret my 20’s, I felt so adrift, but my 30’s have guided me gently back to the shore and now – at 34 – I’m think I’m alright.
+I regret a lot about my 20’s, I felt so adrift, but my early 30’s have guided me gently back to the shore and now – at 34 – I’m think I’m alright.

 Am I a grown up?
 No. Most of the best people I know who are in their 30’s aren’t grown ups.
 I don’t have any of those signifiers that we interpret as having ‘arrived’ at responsible adulthood: I don’t have a mortgage, I don’t have kids or a career.
 I don’t know if I want any of them, tbh, and at 34 time might be running out for some but I’m pretty chill about it.

-So, I’m writing this short ramble today – as I approach my 34th birthday – as a response of sorts to the post 3 months ago which started all this soul searching to begin with.
+So, I’m writing this short ramble today – as I approach my 34th birthday – as a response of sorts to the post 3 months ago which started this particular batch of soul searching to begin with.
 Am I perfect?
 No. Am I happy?
 Not all the time.
-But I’m content, I’m at peace with myself – the good bits and the bad bits – and I know what I’m about.
+But I’m content, I’m at peace with myself – the good bits and the bad bits – and I know what I’m about, what I want to change and what doesn’t need changing.
 This is something that my 30’s has brought me the luxury of time and space to realise.
 Being in my 30’s has, so far, been a whole other world and I’m grateful.
 It is what it is.